 - Schedule and automate jobs

-Want to become certified Oracle Database Administrator ?
+Want to become a certified Oracle Database Administrator?
+Enroll now!

-The objects as such can be stored in the database.
-The language of the DBMS can be integrated with an object- oriented programming language.
+In ORDBMS, the objects can be stored as they are.
+The language of the DBMS can be integrated with an object-oriented programming language.
 The language may even be exactly the same as that used in the application, which does not force the programmer to have two representations of his objects.

-An index is an optional structure associated with a table to have direct access to rows, which can be created to increase the performance of data retrieval.
-Index can be created on one or more columns of a table.
+An index is an optional structure associated with a table to have direct access to rows that can be created to increase the performance of data retrieval.
+An index can be created on one or more columns of a table.

-As an Oracle DBA, you can expect to be involved in the following tasks:
+As an Oracle DBA, we have to carry out the following tasks: